-- Video Tutorial: How to Retrieve a Case on Lexis
+- Video Tutorial: Finding a Case on Lexis

-- Video Tutorial: How to Retrieve a Case on Westlaw
+- Video Tutorial: Finding a Case on Westlaw

 Online Course Management Software

-Georgetown Law faculty may use one of four types of web-based course management software, linked here:
+Courses at Georgetown Law may require the use of one of four types of web-based course management software, linked here: